jendives2000/End-to-end-NewLife-Healthcare-Hub-Data-Analysis---Microsoft-SQL-Power-BI/README.md

 | Deaths / Admissions | **1%** |

 3️⃣ **A transformative improvement occurs post-2029**
-→ Sharp drop in admissions, infections & deaths
+→ Sharp drop in admissions, infections & deaths: ~11% drop in each category between 2029 and 2030
-→ Effectively lowering network burden
+→ Effectively lowering network burden: ~17M less admissions (from ~192M to ~175M)

 📊 Dashboard Screenshot:
 Re-admissions / Admissions